pammitu/skincare-sleuth/README.md

 ## Getting Started

-To checkout my application, simly visit the [deployed website.](https://immense-river-09934.herokuapp.com/books)
+To checkout Skincare Slueth click [here.](https://main--lucent-faloodeh-c71fcd.netlify.app/)

 You can also view the project's planning board on [Trello.](https://trello.com/b/8Eex7f8a/p3-skincare)